 Most stomach polyps don't become cancerous.
-But certain types can increase your risk of stomach cancer in the future.
+But certain types can increase your risk of stomach cancer.
 Depending on the type of stomach polyp you have, treatment might involve removing the polyp or monitoring it for changes.

 Stomach polyps usually don't cause signs or symptoms.